 The world’s cropland has been under cultivation for many decades and each crop cycle removes trace minerals from the soil or the elements are lost through erosion and pesticide use.
 Since most fertilizer programs only replace Nitrogen (N), Phosphorus (P) and Potassium (K), crops become deficient when the soil has been depleted of its trace elements.
-Plants can complete their life cycle without the full range of minerals but will not produce at their full potential with optimum resistance to disease.

 How is AZOMITE different from fertilizer?